Lifetime Adoption > Adopting a Child > Planning for Parental Adoption Leave

 It’s best to share your adoption plans with your supervisor, boss, and even coworkers before you have a match.
 This can be hard for some adoptive parents because many people are private about their personal lives.
 Plus, you don’t know when your match will come.
 However, when your adoption day does happen, you don’t want to be caught without a plan at work.

 Many hopeful adoptive parents share that they’re grateful they took the time to prepare for their adoption leave.
-By planning ahead, they could be sure that everything in their department was covered just in case they had a sudden drop-in-the-lap opportunity and had to leave quickly.
+Also, by planning ahead, they could be sure that everything in their department was covered just in case they had a sudden drop-in-the-lap opportunity and had to leave quickly.
 Sharing your coverage plan with your supervisor or boss will help them realize you do care about your position.
 By planning adoption leave ahead of time, you’re showing responsibility.
-You’re keeping the company’s bottom line in mind and you’re thinking about your coworkers.
-Lifetime Adoption will provide you with a leave letter which you can submit to your employer.
+And you’re keeping the company’s bottom line in mind and you’re thinking about your coworkers.
+Also, Lifetime Adoption will provide you with a leave letter which you can submit to your employer.

 Work with your supervisor to determine who will cover your duties while you’re gone.
 This might be a temp or a few coworkers operating on your behalf.